loku-sama/pension-calculator/README.md

 This project is open source under GNU public lisence v3.0

  # How to Install :
+  # For Windows OS :
- 1. Download the zip archive file and unzip it.
+    1. Download the zip archive file for Windows and unzip it.
- 1. Run the windows exe(executable) file, no need to install the app.
+    2. Run the windows exe(executable) file, no need to install the app.
+  # For Linux OS :
+    Coming Soon.

  # Features :
  1. This is an Offline application, so no need of an Internet connection.